rhezab/smile/docs/configuration.md

 - `VITE_SERVICES_ALLOWED` configures which recruitment gateways
 you want to enable for your experiment (e.g., amt - Mechanical Turk, prolific - Prolific.ac, etc...).
 - `VITE_RANDOM_SEED` initializes the pseudo-random number generator in <SmileText />
+- `VITE_ESTIMATED_TIME` is text you can include in an ad for the study (e.g., mechanical turk) to let people know how long to expect the task to take.
+It might need to be references several places so putting it in the config can be helpful.
+- `VITE_PAYRATE_HOURLY` is text about the payrate for the study.
+Again, it is a configuration option since it might need to be referenced in several components and templates.

 #### Web Services Options (`.env.local`)